jdbbackup/jdbbackup-dropbox/README.md

 All the patterns detailed [here](https://github.com/jdbbackup/jdbbackup-core) are supported.

 ## How to get a Dropbox Token
 This library jar contains a main class that will provide you with a token.
-It requires the [jdbbackup-cli](https://github.com/jdbbackup/jdbbackup-cli) jar to run.

-Here is how to launch it (on windows, replace : by ;):
+Here is how to launch it:
 ```
-java -cp path/jdbbackup-dropbox-1.0.0.jar:path/jdbbackup-cli-1.0.0.jar com.fathzer.jdbbackup.destinations.dropbox.DropboxTokenCmd
+java -jar jdbbackup-dropbox-1.0.0.jar
 ```

 Use the -h argument to know available command arguments.